Acktarius/Xextract/README.md

 ## Important Notes
 - The Bearer Token provides access to public tweets only
 - Search is limited to recent tweets (approximately 7 days)
 - Rate limits apply as per X's API policies
+(1request per 15minutes for a `GET /2/tweets/:id` request)